 If the person is conscious, the rescuer approaches from behind, using the arms to encircle the person's abdomen.
 The rescuer forms a fist.
 The thumb should be inside the fist, and the thumb side of the fist should point inward, toward the person.
 The rescuer places the fist between the breastbone and the navel.
 The other hand is placed firmly over the fisted hand.
 The hands are then thrust inward and upward forcefully, 5 times in succession.
 The rescuer should kneel and less force should be used if the person is a child younger than 5 or weighs less than 45 pounds (20 kg).
 Series of thrusts should be repeated until the object is expelled.
 If the person loses consciousness, the rescuer should immediately stop the thrusts and try to remove the airway obstruction by other means.

 If the person loses consciousness, the rescuer looks in the mouth and throat for any visible objects that may be blocking the airway and, if any are present, removes them.
 If the person does not start breathing, the tongue may be blocking the airway.
 The rescuer then tilts the person's head back slightly and lifts the chin, moving the tongue and thus opening the airway.
 If the person is not breathing, mouth-to-mouth respiration can be given.
-Failure of the chest to rise indicates that the airway is still blocked (see Cardiac Arrest : First-Aid Treatment).
+Failure of the chest to rise indicates that the airway is still blocked (Home.Heading & Page First-Aid Treatment First-Aid Treatment Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more ).

 For an infant, abdominal thrusts are not done.
 Instead, the infant is turned face down, the chest resting on the rescuer's forearm, with the head lower than the body.
 The rescuer then strikes the infant between the shoulder blades 5 times using the heel of the hand (back blows).
 The strikes should be firm but not hard enough to cause injury.
 The rescuer then checks the mouth, removing any visible objects.
 If the airway remains blocked, the rescuer turns the infant face up with the head down, and using the second and third fingers, thrusts inward and upward about ½ to 1½ inches (about 1¼ to 4 centimeters) on the infant's breastbone 5 times (chest thrusts).
 The rescuer then checks the mouth again for any visible objects.
-The process is repeated until the object is dislodged or the infant becomes unconscious (which requires immediate cardiopulmonary resuscitation [CPR]).
+The process is repeated until the object is dislodged or the infant becomes unconscious (which requires immediate cardiopulmonary resuscitation First-Aid Treatment Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more [CPR]).